Skylar-Is-Alive/Free-Technology-Resources-BSC/README.md

 - [Open Library](https://openlibrary.org/) - Digital library connected to the Internet Archive
 - [Z Library](https://z-library.sk/) - Similar to Library Genesis but with a different selection and more modern interface

+##### Cooking

+- [Taste Atlas](https://www.tasteatlas.com/) - Gives a broad overview of food from many countries with limited selection and dubious accuracy for some

 ##### Music

 - [Lucida](https://lucida.su/) ([Alternate Link](https://lucida.to/)) - Download albums and playlists from various streaming platforms in high-quality with metadata included